 This feature is only available on paid accounts.

-MailChimp Automation allows you to create a targeted series of emails that send when triggered by a specific date, event, or subscriber’s activity.
+MailChimp automation allows you to create a targeted email or series of emails that send when triggered by a specific date, event, or contact’s activity.
 Our Automation Builder features powerful segmenting, scheduling, and design tools in one easy-to-use package, so you can send emails that inform, reward, and engage your subscribers, automatically.

-An email or series of emails sent to a subscriber based on a specific trigger.
+An email or series of emails sent to a contact based on a specific trigger.

-The settings for distributing a series of automation emails.
+The settings, schedule, and content for distributing a series of automated emails.

-A single campaign that's part of your automation.
-At MailChimp, we usually call emails "campaigns," because they reach many subscribers.
+A single message sent to a contact.
+At MailChimp, we usually call our bulk emails "campaigns," because they reach many subscribers at once.
 With automation, we call them "emails," because a single email goes to a targeted subscriber, more like an email you would send personally.

-The period of time between two emails in an automation.
+The period of time between two emails in an automation series.

-A batch of subscribers who have met an automation’s criteria, and are waiting to receive the next email in an automation.
+A batch of contacts who have met an automation’s criteria, and are waiting to receive the next email in a series.

 - Trigger or Event

-The catalyst that starts an automation.
+The catalyst that starts an automation email or series.
 For example, someone subscribes to your list or purchases a particular product.